 There is no accepted standard for length of stay (LoS) in either high or medium secure care.
 For high secure care, the median LoS of those currently resident is 4.1 years while the mean LoS based on discharge cohorts is around 8 years.
-Preliminary work for this application has identified, however, that a significant proportion of patients continue to remain in high secure care for extended periods of time, eg. 16% for over 10 years (see Fig.
+Our own preliminary work (using administrative data from the three HSS) has identified, however, that a significant proportion of patients continue to remain in high secure care for extended periods of time, eg. 16% for over 10 years (see Fig. 1).